 Transferring any image I want from paper to another surface is definitely one of my favorite crafting techniques.
 It is so much fun and surprisingly easy to do.
 I’ve transferred images to fabric and even on to painted surfaces.
-Give this a try, and you’ll find yourself looking for more ways to apply this technique!
+Give this a try, and you’ll find yourself looking for more ways to apply this technique to transfer a photo!

-This post first appeared at Crafts Unleashed, and even made the cover of Consumer Craft’s catalog!
+This transfer a photo to wood post first appeared at Crafts Unleashed, and even made the cover of Consumer Craft’s catalog!
 It was a HUGE honor and my proudest craft accomplishment to date!
 I received so many questions about the process that my wonderful editor at CU came up with a list of FAQs.
 You can find the complete list here.

 To begin with, you CANNOT use an image that comes from your ink jet printer at home.
 The ink will smear and you’ll be disappointed.
 You need to use a photocopied image.
 I went to my local copy store to use the color copier.

 - Photocopied Image (if there is text them make a mirror image)

 - Transfer medium: Mod Podge or Mod Podge Photo Transfer Medium

 To make your own photo transfer to wood:

 Step one: Paint the edges of the wood panel.

 Step two: Apply a generous amount of the transfer solution to the image.
 It needs to be a thick layer.

 Step three: Press the image, photo side down, onto the wood panel.
 Rub firmly to smooth out the image.
 It’s extremely important that you remove air bubbles!
 Let it dry completely.
 Drying time will vary based on the size of the project, but usually plan on 12-24 hours.